Villa Torlonia

 A semi-nude life-size marble sculpture by the Italian sculptor Antonio Canova.

-Built by an architect between 1913-1927, this off-the-beaten track neighborhood is known for its blend of styles and its fantastical ambiance.
+Designed by celebrated Italian architect Gino Coppedè, this off-the-beaten track neighbourhood is known for its blend of styles and its fantastical ambiance.

 Related Tours